NethermindEth/Forta-Agents/victim-identifier/README.md

 - VICTIM-IDENTIFIER-PREPARATION-STAGE

   - Fired when a contract address is identified as a possible victim in the preparation stage of an attack
+    - Per the library docs: `preparation stage of an attack, where victims are contained in a newly deployed contract's code`
   - Severity is always set to "Info".
   - Type is always set to "Info".
   - Metadata contains:
-    - `address#`: The victim's contract address.
+    - `address#`^: The victim's contract address.
-    - `tag#`: The victim protocol's name, if found.
+    - `tag#`^: The victim protocol's name, if found.
-    - `protocolUrl#`: The victim protocol's website address, if found.
+    - `protocolUrl#`^: The victim protocol's website address, if found.
-    - `protocolTwitter#`: The victim protocol's twitter handle, if found.
+    - `protocolTwitter#`^: The victim protocol's twitter handle, if found.
-    - `holders#`: The token holders of the victim if:
+    - `holders#`^: The token holders of the victim if:
       1. it is an ERC20 token.
       2. the holders are found.
       3. the number of victims is small, in order to avoid max findings size per request error.